-Our patients include children, adolescents and adults across a full spectrum of needs and support—from people dealing with anxiety or depression, to veterans grappling with PTSD, to mothers who need support during their postpartum period.
+We care for patients with a variety of conditions and in a range of situations—from people dealing with anxiety or depression, to veterans grappling with PTSD, to mothers who need support during their postpartum period.

-Outpatient psychiatry services to support a variety of mental health issues for both adults and children, including but not limited to:
+We support a variety of mental health concerns, including but not limited to:

 - Bipolar disorder

 We primarily offer medication management appointments.
 However, our providers may also incorporate elements of psychotherapy into the treatment, depending on each patient’s unique situation.

 What will happen during my first appointment?

 Initial appointments are one hour each.
 Our providers will ask you a thorough set of questions in order to get to know you and your situation.
 We’ll cover how you’re feeling in the moment, how you’re feeling about your relationships with others, and more.
 Our evaluation will cover: